We started this column mid-year, but just in time for the November 2020 election.

 Our political quote winner is, once again, Lincoln Project founder Steve Schmidt: “Trump is the most wretched man to ever become President and his vile reign has cloaked America in a shared national misery.
 Mass Death, Economic collapse, division and a profound betrayal of the US Military are his fetid legacy.
 His Presidency is ending soon.
 He stands as a colossus of malfeasance, incompetence, ineptitude, delusion and malice.
 The worst President in American history will be his eternal Epithet.
 His name will be a synonym for failure and toxic stupidity.
 His incompetence is lethal.” – Twitter: @SteveSchmidtSES …How sweet it is!

 June 28 – Colossal Hypocrite

-This week, the anti-Trump Lincoln Project surfaced pro-Biden statements by Senator Lyndsey Graham in the following video.
+This week, the anti-Trump Lincoln Project surfaced pro-Biden statements by Senator Lyndsey Graham.
 As a Twitter viewer eloquently commented: “Holy cow – this …exposes Lindsey for being a colossal hypocrite while he’s desperately trying to get re-elected and hold his Senate seat.
 Delicious!
 Brilliant!” – Twitter: @wincrasher2007

 June 14 – TikTok Trump